A look at the latest in local food, dining and drinking news

 Canon in East Sacramento unveils all-star chef team, readies to open in July

-Canon, the new eatery co-owned by restaurateur Clay Nutting, will open in East Sacramento by early July with an all-star kitchen team, including executive chef and partner Brad Cecchi (formerly of the Michelin-starred SolBar in Calistoga), and the recently added Jodie Chavious, who is currently the executive sous chef at Paragary’s.
+Canon, the new eatery co-owned by restaurateur Clay Nutting, is set to open in East Sacramento by early July with an all-star kitchen team, including executive chef and partner Brad Cecchi (formerly of the Michelin-starred SolBar in Calistoga), and the recently added Jodie Chavious, who is currently the executive sous chef at Paragary’s.

 The new eatery will take over a warehouse space on 34th Street between Stockton and Folsom boulevards, providing a new neighborhood pub concept, according to Nutting, who co-founded the midtown beer hall LowBrau in 2012.
 “A tavern is a meeting place, where you have a drink, restore your energy and where you have a conversation,” he says.
 “We’ll have the execution of a fine-dining experience, [but] the platform is a casual neighborhood bar."